 Asparagus (Asparagus officinalis) is used in traditional medicine for its multiple health-supporting properties including diuretic, hypolipidemic and hypoglycemic effects.

 Researchers from Japanese universities, and from the Hokkaido-based company Amino-Up Co., have uncovered a new property of Asparagus.
 Amino-Up’s proprietary ingredient ETAS®, obtained from the lower part of Asparagus stalks by a specific extraction procedure, displays clinically proven benefits on stress-relief, sleep control, and cognitive function.
-The active molecule in ETAS® has been identified as Asfural, a sugar derivative.
+The active molecules in ETAS® have been identified as Asfural and Cyclo (L-Ile-L-Pro).
 ETAS® beneficial effects mostly derive from its capacity to induce the expression of a major stress-response protein: Heat Shock Protein 70.

 ETAS® exerts anti-stress effects